EnderIce2/SDR-RPC/index.md

 ---

-More informations about this plugin you can find on [GitHub repository](https://github.com/EnderIce2/SDR-RPC)
+More informations about this plugin you can find on my [GitHub repository](https://github.com/EnderIce2/SDR-RPC)